Ontario Seniors Dental Care Program

 About the program

 The new Ontario Seniors Dental Care Program is a government-funded dental care program for eligible seniors.
-Those who qualify will receive a welcome package and and dental card in the mail after submitting an application.
+Those who qualify will receive a welcome package and dental card in the mail after submitting an application.
 It provides free, routine dental services for low-income seniors who are 65 years of age or older.

 - check-up, including scaling, fluoride and polishing